“True originality consists not in a new manner but in a new vision.” ~Edith Wharton

 Born to great wealth, owner of beautiful houses, she was in essence that awkward creature, a born writer.

 And once she started writing she never stopped.
 She died of a stroke at age 75, the pages of her unfinished book, The Buccaneers, scattered upon the floor.
-Forty years of creativity and a life well-lived, despite parental disapproval, a bad marriage and war.
+She experienced forty years of creativity, despite parental disapproval, a bad marriage, and war.

-If you’re unfamiliar with Edith’s work, start with any one of these stunningly-adapted costume dramas: The Age of Innocence with Daniel Day-Lewis (directed by Scorsese), The House of Mirth with Gillian Anderson (X-Files’ Scully proving her acting mettle), Ethan Frome with Liam Neeson, or The Buccaneers (finished by another writer after Edith’s death) with Mira Sorvino.
-The latter is based on Edith’s circle of friends.
+If you’re unfamiliar with Edith’s work, start with any one of these stunningly-adapted costume dramas (and don’t forget to invite your significant other): The Age of Innocence with Daniel Day-Lewis (directed by Scorsese), The House of Mirth with Gillian Anderson (X-Files’ Scully proving her acting mettle), Ethan Frome with Liam Neeson, or The Buccaneers (finished by another writer after Edith’s death) with Mira Sorvino.
+Edith based The Buccaneers on her circle of friends.

 Sources